MyProductsKft/VitalCoin/doc/init.md

     contrib/init/vitalcoind.conf:       Upstart service configuration file
     contrib/init/vitalcoind.init:       CentOS compatible SysV style init script

-1. Service User
+Service User
 ---------------------------------

 All three Linux startup configurations assume the existence of a "vitalcoin" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes vitalcoind will be set up for the current user.
+The macOS configuration assumes vitalcoind will be set up for the current user.

-2. Configuration
+Configuration
 ---------------------------------

 At a bare minimum, vitalcoind requires that the rpcpassword setting be set